MaliViaux/prestabanco/README.md

 ## 📖 Course Context

 This project was developed for the *Software Engineering Techniques* course, focusing on the application of software engineering practices, usability design, and DevOps integration in real-world scenarios.

----

-UI designed with usability principles to enhance user experience.

-📖 Course Context

-This project was developed for the Software Engineering Techniques course, focusing on the application of software engineering practices, usability design, and DevOps integration in real-world scenarios.